Other COVID-19 Support

 Travelling for work - If you need to travel overseas for work, make sure have the right travel advice and know how to protect yourself and others if you're affected by the coronavirus.
 Make sure you and your staff check Smart Traveller prior to travelling.

 The Queensland Small Business Commissioner provides information and advocacy support to small businesses, and informal resolution and mediation of COVID-19 affected small business leases.
 Small business tenants and landlords whose trade has been affected by COVID-19 can seek assistance with resolving lease disputes and access a free mediation service offered by the Commissioner.

-For key updates on paying rent, access to grants, loans and support, and COVID-Safe business requirements read Maree Adshead's latest report.
+For key updates on paying rent, access to grants, loans and support, and COVID-Safe business requirements read Maree Adshead's Newsletters.